David I. Stern

 Current Research Interests

-This page lists my current research interests.
+This page lists my recent research and current research interests.
 I am most interested in working with PhD students or potential collaborators on projects that relate to or build on these areas.
 I have research ongoing in each of these areas but don't describe current projects in detail usually until we are ready to post a working paper on the web and I won't write about areas that I am just beginning to think about.
 So, while this is more forward looking than a publications list, it's not that forward looking.
 You can find out much more about my already completed research on my blog.

 Prospective PhD students: I am interested in supervising students who have strong economics and mathematics skills and are interested in collaborating on projects in these and related areas.
 Please check the Crawford School's pages on the Economics PhD program and the application process.